sato-ryota/RoboND-DeepLearning-Project/code/writeup.md

 #### 3. The student has a clear understanding and is able to identify the use of various techniques and concepts in network layers indicated by the write-up.

 1 by 1 convolutions use  after encoder layers.
-I use 1 by 1 convolutions to reduce dimension. they're just matrix multiplies and they have relatively few parameters. this is a very inexpensive  way to make the models deeper and have more parameters. this model is fully connected layer use after decode block. this layer  use final part of network.
+I use 1 by 1 convolutions to reduce dimension. spatial information will be preserved. they're just matrix multiplies and they have relatively few parameters. fully connected layer use after decode block. this layer  use final part of network.

 #### 4. The student has a clear understanding of image manipulation in the context of the project indicated by the write-up.